-The F-pattern, pictured in the featured image of this post, is the dominating website scanning pattern, as researched by the Nielsen Norman Group.
+The F-pattern is the dominating website scanning pattern, as researched by the Nielsen Norman Group.
 But why is it so popular and what are the implications?

 When asked about the goals of visitors, web designers and website owners rarely give the perfect answer.
 Their goal is to maximise the benefit-cost ratio (BCR).
 Their goal is very contrasting with the goal of most websites, which is to provide the maximum value.
 This disconnection led to subconsciously developing scanning patterns that lowered the BCR.

 The aforementioned F-pattern is fairly intuitive – visitors first scan the sections at the top of the page, reading the first few headlines and sections.
 This forms the horizontal bars of the letter F on the heatmap.

 But then they only skim through the left side of the content and that eye movement forms the stem of the letter.
 The stem isn’t always a perfectly solid stripe, as elements such as further headings and hyperlinks sometimes make the pattern less regular, occasionally even forming a letter E instead of an F.